Wire-Network/wire-cdt/docs/migrating-from-antelope.md

 for (auto it = idx.begin(); it != idx.end(); ++it)   // rewrite to this
 ```

-A postfix increment has to copy the iterator, and a KV iterator owns a host-side handle.
+A postfix increment has to copy the iterator, and copying a KV iterator means duplicating a
+host-side handle — affordable to do deliberately, not to do once per loop step, which is why the
+postfix forms are deleted rather than merely discouraged.
 The sweep
 is mechanical — `it++` → `++it`, `it--` → `--it` — and the compiler finds every one.

-Two behaviours that a port depends on match upstream, and are worth knowing were checked rather than
+Two behaviours that a port depends on match upstream. **Both arrive with
-assumed:
+[wire-cdt#113](https://github.com/Wire-Network/wire-cdt/pull/113) and are not present in a CDT built
+before it** — on an older toolchain a duplicate `emplace` silently overwrites the row and strands its
+secondary mapping, and the bounds take only `uint64_t`:

 - **A duplicate primary key aborts.** `emplace` rejects a key that already exists, as `db_store_i64`
   did on Antelope, so a contract that relied on that failure keeps failing loudly instead of
   silently overwriting the row.
-- **`lower_bound` / `upper_bound` accept the primary key type**, not only `uint64_t`, so a table
+- **`lower_bound` / `upper_bound` accept a `name`** as well as a `uint64_t`, so a table keyed on
-  keyed on `name` compiles as it does upstream.
+  `name` reads as it does upstream.
+(Taking the bare address of either — `&table_type::lower_bound`
+  — does not compile, there or upstream, because both are overload sets.)

+#113 also makes `emplace`, `modify` and `erase` abort when the handle's code is not the receiving
+account, again matching upstream.
+If your port constructs a table handle on another contract's
+account, it must be read-only.

 Secondary key types carried over: `uint64_t`, `uint128_t`, `double`, `long double`, and
 `checksum256`.
 Iteration order is `memcmp` order over a big-endian encoding, so the fixed-width